Neutrinoless double beta decay: neutrino mass versus new physics: UV completion: Pati-Salam model

 where $\alpha$ stands for any of the above couplings and $m_n \gtrsim m_{n-1} ...\gtrsim m_0 = M_Z$ denotes the masses of different physical scalar states, from the heaviest to the lightest.

 From~\eqref{runninalpha} and~\eqref{PSalpha} one readily obtains

 where

-and $b_3, b_2, b'$ stand for the running coefficients of the couplings $\alpha_3, \alpha_2, \alpha'$, respectively.
+and $b_3, b_2, b'$ stand for the running coefficients of the couplings $\alpha_3, \alpha_2, \alpha'$, respectively.\\

-In our case, we know that for the neutrinoless double beta decay not to be dominated by neutrino mass, one needs $\vec{\Delta}_{q \ell}$ and $\Delta_{d d}$ states as light as possible, close to their lower experimental limit on the order of TeV.
+In our case, we know that for the neutrinoless double beta decay not to be dominated by neutrino mass, one needs $\vec{\Delta}_{q \ell}$ and $\Delta_{d d}$ states to satisfy \eqref{deltamasslimits}.
+For the sake of illustration, we choose these masses to be of order TeV since this would allow for their possible direct detection even at the LHC.
+This in turn fixes $\mu \simeq$ GeV which requires the quartic coupling in \eqref{alphacoupling} to be rather small.
 If other scalars end up being heavy, close to the PS scale, we get $M_{PS} \simeq 10^{14} \text{GeV}$.
 This fits perfectly with the requirement of the realistic $b-\tau$ mass spectrum, as discussed above.
 Notice that this is orders of magnitude above the lower phenomenological limit, out of reach in near future experiments.
 The essential point is that it is perfectly consistent with the phenomenological limit~\eqref{PSscale}. \\

+Increasing the values of the leptoquark and diquark scalar masses to their maximum on the order of $10^5 - 10^6$ GeV makes little difference, not relevant at the level of the discussion employed here).
+Moreover, it makes no conceptual difference whatsoever and we leave this as an exercise for an interested reader.
+Needless to say, saturating the upper limit values of their masses would make these states out of reach at near future colliders.\\

-On the other hand, in the renormalizable non-minimal version, the unification scale can be in principle arbitrary, and the question is whether it could be substantially lowered and brought close to experiments.
+In the renormalizable non-minimal version the situation changes and the unification scale can be in principle arbitrary.
+Thus, the question becomes whether it could be substantially lowered and brought close to experiments.
 The answer is negative.
 Its lowest possible value with light $\vec{\Delta}_{q \ell}$ and $\Delta_{d d}$ states turns out to be

 still far from the experimental reach.
 It requires, besides $\vec{\Delta}_{q \ell}$ and $\Delta_{d d}$, some other states to be as light as possible, with masses on the order of TeV: